403 Battle Group (Bangladesh)

-403 Battle Group is the only military organization of Bangladesh Army established to test and validate existing and new doctrine related to training and operations.
+403 Battle Group is the only military organization of Bangladesh Army which was established to test and validate existing and new doctrines related to training and military operations.
 It is part of the Army Training and Doctrine Command (ARTDOC).

 Overview

-On 25 July 2007 the Flag Raising Ceremony of newly established 403 battle group and five units under its command was held at Mymensingh Cantonment in Mymensingh.
+On 25 July 2007, the flag-raising ceremony of the newly established 403 Battle Group and five units under its command was held at Mymensingh Cantonment in Mymensingh.
 ARTDOC undertakes various types of research and development related projects which are later validated through 403 Battle Group.

 Mission

 The official mission statement for 403 Battle Group states:

 Provide ground testing facilities to ARTDOC for formulating the doctrine of Bangladesh Army.

 Components

-It has five units under its command.
-Then GOC of ARTDOC Major General Anwar Hossain inaugurated five units under its command.
-It has one Infantry Battalion, one Independent Armored Squadron, one Independent Field Battery Artillery, one Independent Field Engineer Company and one Independent Division Support Company.
+Major General Anwar Hussain inaugurated five units under its command.
+Initially consisted of one infantry battalion, one independent armoured squadron, one independent Field Artillery Battery, one independent field Engineer Company and one independent division support company.